aspose-tasks-cloud/aspose-tasks-cloud-dotnet/README.md

 # .NET SDK to Manage Tasks in the Cloud

 Aspose.Tasks for Cloud offers the ability to manipulate and convert Microsoft Project MPT, MPP, MPX & Oracle Primavera XER, XML, and PrimaveraP6XML files in the Cloud.
-Aspose.Tasks Cloud SDK for .NET wrappers the REST API to make it easier for .NET developers to integrate Task Management features in their own cloud-based C#, ASP.NET or other .NET applications.
+[Aspose.Tasks Cloud SDK for .NET](https://products.aspose.cloud/tasks/net) wraps the REST API to make it easier for .NET developers to integrate Task Management features in their own cloud-based C#, ASP.NET or other .NET applications.

 ## REST API for Task Management